 - Turn your monitors on, then boot your laptop up and configure your displays in your settings!

-3. How to Use Dual Monitors with Your Laptop and a Docking Station
+3. How To Connect Two Monitors to a Laptop Using a Docking Station

 Docking stations (like the Dell D3100, pictured below) are another easy yet pricey way to add dual monitors to your setup.